eda-ricercatore/gulyas-scripts/notes/python.md

 		* Attach an expression to each input argument and the return value.
 	- generators
 	- lambdas
+		* Has a return value in the body of a lambda, and omits any explicit return statement;
+			only allows a single expression \cite[Chapter 3, pp. 97]{Alchin2010}.
 	- introspection
 + A decorator is a technique for obtaining a (new) function from passing a function (function to be decorated) into another function (decorator)